MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-mdi.md

 ---
-title: Microsoft Defender for Identity in The Microsoft Defender portal
+title: Microsoft Defender for Identity in the Microsoft Defender portal
 description: Learn about changes from Microsoft Defender for Identity to The Microsoft Defender portal. ms.service: defender-xdr ms.mktglfcycl: deploy